Analysis of branon dark matter and extra-dimensional models with AMS-02: Abstract

 \section{Abstract}

-In the following work, we compute the positron production from branon dark matter annihilations in order to constrain extra-dimensional theories.
-By having assumed that the positron fraction measured by AMS-02 is well explained just with astrophysical sources, exclusion diagrams for the branon mass and the tension of the brane, the two parameters characterising the branon phenomenology become possible.
-Our analysis has been performed for a minimal and a medium diffusion model in one extra dimension for both pseudo-isothermal and Navarro Frenck White dark matter haloes.
-Our constraints in the dark matter mass candidate range between 200 GeV and 100 TeV.
-Combined with previous cosmological analyses and experimental data in colliders, it allows us to set bounds on the parameter space of branons.
-In particular, we have discarded regions in the mass-tension diagram up to a branon mass of 28 TeV for the pseudo-Isothermal prole and minimal diffusion, and 63 TeV for the Navarro-Frenck-White profile and medium diffusion.
+In the context of brane-world extra-dimensional theories, we compute the positron production from branon dark matter annihilations and compare with the AMS-02 data.
+Three different scenarios have been considered; the first two assume that either pulsars or dark matter may explain separately the whole positron fraction as measured by AMS-02, whereas the third one assumes that a suitable combination of these two contributions is needed.
+For all of them, exclusion diagrams for the brane mass and the tension of the brane, were obtained.
+Our analysis has been performed for a minimal, a medium and a maximum diffusion model in one extra dimension for both pseudo-Isothermal and Navarro-Frenk-White dark matter halos.
+Combined with previous cosmological analyses and experimental data in colliders, constraints here enable us to set further bounds on the parameter space of branons.
+In particular, in the case when pulsars fit the whole AMS-02 data, we have excluded mass-tension regions for masses and tensions smaller than $60.75$ TeV and $8.56$ TeV respectively.
+With regard to the scenario in which AMS-02 data are explained by a combination of dark matter and pulsars, masses and tensions smaller than $27.32$ TeV and $3.85$ TeV respectively turn out to be excluded.
+Finally, in the scenario with no pulsar contribution, a branon with a mass $38.1 \pm 0.2$ TeV and a tension $4.99 \pm 0.04$ TeV can fit well the experimental data.